pdcmoreira/line-terminators/README.md

 Also, imagine that `myProperty` already had `my value` in the original file.
 It will end up producing no changes to your content, but the file will still be different.
 If you use git, you will see a file change.

-You may even try to do prevent writing the file if it has no changes, like:
+You may even try to prevent writing the file if it has no changes, like:
 ```js

 const contentString = fs.readFileSync(filePath)